 - 702.79a Wither is a static ability.
 Damage dealt to a creature by a source with wither isn't marked on that creature.
-Rather, it causes that many -1/-1 counters to be put on that creature.
+Rather, it causes that source's controller to put that many -1/-1 counters on that creature.
 See rule 119.3. - 702.79b If a permanent leaves the battlefield before an effect causes it to deal damage, its last known information is used to determine whether it had wither. - 702.79c The wither rules function no matter what zone an object with wither deals damage from. - 702.79d Multiple instances of wither on the same object are redundant.